 Project Purpose and Scope

 This project will provide an underpass crossing of Foothills Parkway for pedestrians and bicyclists that meets current guidelines and standards.
 The existing bridge will be removed.
-The project will include connections to adjacent bicycle and pedestrian paths, signage, bicycle parking and urban design/public art.
-Additional work and features may be added through the planning design or construction process as the project budget allows.
+The project will include connections to adjacent bicycle and pedestrian paths, signage, bicycle parking and urban design/public art and replacement landscaping and trees.